LaKraven/TBCEditor/README.md

 * <a href="https://github.com/ahausladen/JsonDataObjects">Json Data Objects</a> (included)
 * Delphi versions XE4, XE5, XE6, XE7, XE8, and Seattle are supported
 * Delphi XE7: Update 1 required
-* C++ Builder XE7, XE8, and Seattle are supported
+* C++ Builder versions XE7, XE8, and Seattle are supported

-Note!
-Do not offer me older versions to support.
+<b>Note!</b> Do not offer me older versions to support.
 I don't have time to keep up with those.

 <h3>Conditional compilation</h3>